No booking fees on the app

 How do I find the best train route from Manchester to Edinburgh?

-Make full use of the TrainPal app or website.
-Our Train Journey Planner is an excellent online planning tool.
-Simply fill in the cities or stations you depart from and arrive at.
-Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
-You can get the best train route from Manchester to Edinburgh.
+Utilise the TrainPal app or website to its fullest potential.
+Our Train Journey Planner is a top-notch online tool for planning your trips.
+Just enter your departure and arrival cities or stations.
+Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
+Find the best train route from Manchester to Edinburgh.

 What is the fastest train from Manchester to Edinburgh?

-The fastest train journey time from Manchester to Edinburgh is 3h 8m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from Manchester to Edinburgh takes 4h 14m .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

 Are there direct trains from Manchester to Edinburgh?